 There are many procedures to correct the bunion deformity.
 The procedure selected will be based on the result of your examination and standing x-rays.
 Bunion surgery can involve removing the bone bump, releasing and tightening ligaments, lengthening tendons, cutting the bone and putting it back together in correct alignment and/or fusing joints together, thus, making that joint not move any longer.
 Fusion is used for extremely severe deformities, recurrent deformity, hallux varus or for significantly arthritic joints.

 Postoperatively, a cast or special shoe is worn.
-The repaired ligaments, tendon, cut bone(s) need time to heal.
-Crutches/walker is commonly used to keep pressure off the foot until healing is enough to allow weight bearing.
+The repaired ligaments, tendons, cut bone(s) need time to heal.
+Crutches/a walker is commonly used to keep pressure off the foot until healing is enough to allow weight bearing.
 Weight bearing on the foot is usually allowed at four weeks after the operation.
 Weight bearing for exercise usually starts at eight weeks post-op.
-At twelve weeks post-op, usually there is no restriction on activity.
+At 12 weeks post-op, usually there is no restriction on activity.
 If you walk or weight bear on your foot too soon, you can damage your operation.

 Swelling will occur.
 The amount of swelling is dependent on the extent of your surgery and how much you keep your foot elevated above your heart prior to your first post-op visit.
 Swelling lasts six months.

 Wearing a post-op shoe with the foot wrapped properly is important to getting and keeping a good bunion correction.
 We will change the flexibility of your post-op shoe during your recovery period.
 We will advise you on how to wrap your foot.